 There are many pretty towns and cities in the Transylvania region including Brasov, Cluj-Napoca, and Alba Iulia.
 The castles in this part of Romania are fantastic, including Corvin Castle and the iconic Bran Castle of Dracula Fame.

-Romania also has interesting cuisine and particularly excels in the soup department.
-Most restaurants serve a variety of traditional soups and excellent meat dishes.
 Overall, Romania is one of the most underrated countries, especially as it’s relatively cheap to visit.
 In fact, Romania is one of the most affordable destinations in all of Europe.

 By RJ from RJ on Tour